 I was born on 6th May 1949 in Sydney, N.S.W., the first of two sons to Sydney George Smith and Margaret Clare Smith née Dennis.
 However, I have spent most of my life in Brisbane, Queensland.

 According to accepted definition, a "nerd" is someone combining high intellectual development with low development of the social skills.
 At school, I was the class nerd, before the term was even invented.
 Moving on to the University of Queensland, I gained a B.Sc. in zoology then, for my M.Sc. thesis, performed groundbreaking research into the behaviour of koalas.
-It is my sole claim to academic fame, so I shall be writing about it in a future blog.
+It is my sole claim to academic fame, so I have written about it in another blog.

 How matters would have turned out if I had been able to follow my chosen career is anyone's guess.
 Alas, only one in 20 zoology graduates ended up with a placing, and I was one of the other 19.
 So, in 1978, while waiting for a real job to come along, I decided to sit for the public service exam, and found myself in the Department of Veterans' Affairs.